grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Hemi got on the ship-to-ship.
 "Shakes, we are holding at sail-out depth, two-knot forward creep.
 I think you can begin your dive now."

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

-"Righto."
-Shakes came Shakes crackling reply.
+"Fuckin' righto."
+Came Shakes crackling reply.

-Captain Percy raised the periscope and swiveled around until she could see the tiny, nearly-invisible gray sail of the _Gnat_ bobbing in the water off their port side.
+Captain Percy raised the periscope and swiveled around until she could see the tiny, nearly-invisible gray sail of the _Gnat_ bobbing in the gray water off their port side.
 It picked up speed, and a little wake formed behind it.
 Then it shrank down and disappeared under the surface like a sun winking out at the horizon.
 She lowered the periscope back down.

 "I'm gonna get on sonar."
 She said.